-Ideally, you should come to the workshop prepared to ask either your workshop partners, Sophie, Valerie, Zack, Muna, Ralph, or me for help.
+Ideally, you should come to the workshop having looked over the problem set and being prepared to ask either your workshop partners or me for help on doing problems like these.

-Remember this week's extra credit: come to my office and introduce yourself to me!
-Also, please do not forget to turn in your response to the Lecture #2 Questionnaire on your way out.
+Remember this week's extra credit: come to my office (CMUQ 1039, next to men's prayer room) and introduce yourself to me!